 A swaption is an option to enter into an interest rate swap at a future date.
-We purchase swaptions to hedge interest rate exposure for certain assets and liabilities.
+We have purchased swaptions to hedge interest rate exposure for certain assets and liabilities.
 Swaptions not only hedge against the downside risk, but also allow us to take advantage of any upside benefits.

 In exchange-traded futures transactions, we agree to purchase or sell a specified number of contracts, the values of which are determined by the values of designated classes of securities, and to post variation margin on a daily basis in an amount equal to the difference in the daily market values of those contracts.
 We enter into exchange-traded futures with regulated futures commissions merchants who are members of a trading exchange.
-We have used exchange-traded futures to reduce market risks from changes in interest rates and to alter mismatches between the assets in a portfolio and the liabilities supported by those assets.
+We use exchange-traded futures to hedge against changes in value of the GMWB liability.

-To be announced ("TBA") forward contracts are forward settling government guaranteed mortgage-backed securities.
-At inception of the forward contract it is our intent to net settle rather than take physical delivery, thus the forward contracts are accounted for as derivatives.
-We use TBA forwards to gain exposure to the investment risk and return of agency mortgage-backed security pools in order to reduce asset and liability duration mismatch.
+Interest rate forwards, including to be announced ("TBA") forwards and treasury forwards, are contracts to take delivery of a fixed income security at a specified price at a future date.
+TBA forwards deliver government guaranteed mortgage-backed securities and treasury forwards deliver U.S. Treasury bonds.
+At inception of these forward contracts we do not intend to take physical delivery.
+We have used TBA forwards to gain exposure to the investment risk and return of agency mortgage-backed security pools in order to reduce asset and liability duration mismatch.
+Treasury forwards are used to hedge against changes in the value of the GMWB liability.